Nexfinity/CakeyBot-Wiki/en/moderation/auto-moderation.md

 # Features

 * Blacklist file extensions
+  * Can also be inverted into a **whitelist mode**, only allowing the listed extensions instead of blocking them.
 * Capitalization check
 * Duplicated text
 * Duplicated words
 * Word Blacklist
+  * Can also optionally check blacklisted words in **voice channel transcripts**, not just text messages.
 * Discord invite URLs
+  * Includes an option to whitelist/ignore invites from **partnered** and **verified** Discord servers.
 * Any URL/Link (+Whitelist specific URLs)
 * Mass mentions
 * Mass emoji